 The key to successful challenging conversations at work is authenticity.
 As you shift your approach to communicate better with the other person, you’re not changing yourself.
 You’re being yourself with more skill.

-Route to challenging conversations: How will you know when you’ve arrived?
+Step 6.
+How will you know when you’ve arrived?

 What’s the definition of success after a challenging conversation?
 A good measure is trust.
 When you feel at odds with someone, you often doubt their intent, even if you know them well.
 When you trust someone, you understand what they’re saying, even if they don’t communicate it well.